mitchallain/mitchallain.github.io/_posts/2023-04-30-neovim-tmux-part-1.md

 - the stability of command structures and options relative to the ever-changing nature of GUIs, desktop environments, and operating systems (e.g., git versus your favorite graphical git tool)
-- the ability to use the same tooling on an embedded device (without X11 forwarding)
+- the ability to use the same tooling when connected to an embedded device via SSH (without X11 forwarding)

 However, robotics software development remains a relatively small sub-field of professional software engineering, which often leads us to borrow tooling and